India-Abhishek/DSA_Java/oops/opps/readme.md

     3.3.Public A.M.
         is accessable from any class or package.
     3.4.Protected A.M.
-        can be accessed witthin its own package and sub class of its class in the another package.
+        can be accessed witthin its own package or outside of package in sub class of its class in the another package.

 >>3 Setters and getters